Capabilities of cloth masks didn’t change, why did the messaging?

 If you’d like to explore the negative health aspects of continual face-mask wearing, here is one article that include citations to explore: Blaylock: Face Masks Pose Serious Risks To The Healthy.
 And we haven’t even touched on the emotional and psychological impact of mask wearing.

 What is the latest evidence on asymptomatic transmission?

 Maria Van Kerkhove of the World Health Organization recently reported that actual real-world contact-tracing studies of known asymptomatic carriers are finding that asymptomatic transmission is “very rare”.
 The media and some public health officials didn’t like the sound of that and challenged her, and then headlines saturated the media claiming she “back pedaled” the next day.
 But she did not take back her comment, she stood firmly by it, only adding that in the past, computer modeling estimated maybe 40% of transmission may be due to asymptomatic transmission.
 Computer modeling.
 Like the modeling that grossly overestimated the fatality risk of SARS-COV-2?

 REAL WORLD tracing and testing of asymptomatic people is not showing that at all.
-Real world studies are showing that asymptomatic transmission is very rare.
-Del Bigtree on the Highwire provided video of Maria Van Kerkhove’s statements and his insights into the media coverage.
+Real world studies are showing that asymptomatic transmission is very rare, and then only in situations with close proximity for a sustained amount of time, just as households.

 And then we have this in early June, 2020: AN EVIDENCE SUMMARY OF PAEDIATRIC COVID-19 LITERATURE